tfx2001/imx_imgutils/README.md

 # imx_generator

-A CLI tool to ddd boot data to image for ALIENTEK Alpha i.MX board.
+A CLI tool to add boot data to image for ALIENTEK Alpha i.MX board.

 Purely write in Rust.